The best ASX shares to buy now in 2024? (November update)

 Key attributes to consider in 2024

-As we moved into 2024, these issues remained central to market dynamics, but signs of inflation possibly stabilising have emerged.
+These issues remain central to market dynamics, but signs of inflation possibly stabilising have emerged.
 This has led global central banks to stay alert, continually adjusting interest rates to manage the economy effectively.

 During these times of uncertainty, certain sectors such as commodities, real estate, and industrials have traditionally been perceived as safe havens.
 Consequently, these sectors were notably dominant in the market throughout the past year.